-This chapter summarizes the expected performances of the CEPC baseline detector concept based on Monte Carlo (MC) simulation studies.
-Section 10.1 describes software and algorithm tools, event generation and simulation as well as the reconstruction.
-Section 10.2 presents the performances for identifying and measuring basic physics objects such as leptons, photons, jets and their flavors that form the building blocks of physics analyses.
-The results presented represent the first attempt to understand the performance of the CEPC baseline detector.
+- This chapter summarizes the expected performance of the CEPC baseline detector concept - based on Monte Carlo (MC) simulation studies.
+Section 10.1 describes software and al- - 3 gorithm tools, event generation and simulation as well as the reconstruction.
+Section 10.2 - presents the performance for identifying and measuring basic physics objects such as lep- - tons, photons, jets and their flavors that form the building blocks of physics analyses.
+The - 6 results presented represent the first attempt to understand the performance of the CEPC - baseline detector.
 They will likely improve with further studies and optimization.